DrShahinstein/rust-playpen/README.md

-# Rust Playpen: A Learning Journey in Rust
+# Rust Playpen

-Welcome to the Rust Playpen, a repository that chronicles my journey of learning the Rust programming language.
+A repository that chronicles my journey of learning the basics of Rust programming language.

-## Overview

-Rust Playpen is a dynamic and evolving codebase that captures my progress as I dive deeper into Rust.
-It serves as a personal learning log, containing a wide range of practical examples, code snippets, experiments, and mini-projects that showcase different aspects of Rust programming.

 ## Codewars Solutions